mapsteps/ultimate-dashboard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a Custom WordPress Dashboard.
+Create a Custom Dashboard and give the WordPress Dashboard a more meaningful use.

 == Description ==
-[Ultimate Dashboard](https://ultimatedashboard.io/) is a clean & lightweight plugin that allows you to create a custom WordPress dashboard.
+[Ultimate Dashboard](https://ultimatedashboard.io/) allows you to create a custom WordPress dashboard for you or your clients.

-Replace the default WordPress dashboard widgets with your own set of icon- & text widgets.
+Replace the default WordPress dashboard widgets with your own and send your clients to the key areas of their website - or anywhere else!

+Ultimate Dashboard is a clean & lightweight plugin that was made to optimize the user experience for clients in the WordPress admin.

+Customize the WordPress Dashboard today!

 = Features =
+* Remove all or individual default WordPress widgets
 * Create icon widgets
 * Create text widgets
-* Remove all or individual default WordPress widgets
+* Replace the WordPress Dashboard headline
+* Remove the "Help" Tab and/or "Screen Options" Tab from the wp admin area
+* Hide the WordPress admin bar from the frontend
 * Export/Import dashboard widgets & settings
 * Add custom CSS to your WordPress dashboard
+* Add custom CSS to the entire WordPress admin

 Get even more Features with [Ultimate Dashboard PRO](https://ultimatedashboard.io/?utm_source=wordpress&utm_medium=description&utm_campaign=udb).